dayer4b/anselmh.github.com/_posts/2012-02-15-adobe-dps-link-apps.md

 ---
-layout: default
+layout: post
 title: "[Adobe DPS] (not) target your .folio with external links on iOS"
 ---

 **This article describes why you cannot target your folio / your articles in your folio within iOS with a simple URL-scheme.**

 >>"Is there anyway to attache an .ics (ical appointment) to a link in the Digital Publishing Suite?" <cite>by Anonymous</cite>

 >I don’t think so.
 If possible, try to make it in a webcontent and let the iPad decide what to do. <cite>by Johannes Henseler</cite>